Marks & Spencer was the fifth most highly-valued public company in Europe by 1982.

 The first location outside a town centre was opened in Gateshead in 1986.

-Marks & Spencer made two United States acquisitions in 1988; Brooks Brothers, the clothing retailer, and Kings Supermarkets.
-It was widely suggested that Marks & Spencers overpaid for the 47-strong Brooks Brothers chain, which it acquired for $750 million.
+Marks & Spencer made two United States acquisitions in 1988; Brooks Brothers, the clothing retailer, and Kings Supermarkets of New Jersey.
+It was widely suggested that Marks & Spencers overpaid for the 47-strong Brooks Brothers, which it acquired for $750 million, which at the time represented the highest price ever paid for a US retail chain.
+Forbes commented on the purchase cost, “a lot of people nearly burst from laughing”.

 Marks & Spencer operated 275 stores in Canada and eight stores in France by 1990.
 That year the company opened its first store in Spain.

-Marks & Spencer employed 55,750 people by 1992.
-It was the twentieth-largest private employer in Britain.
+Marks & Spencer was the 63rd largest public company in the world by 1992, as measured by market value.
+The company employed 55,750 people, and was the twentieth-largest private employer in Britain.

 The Canadian venture had been unprofitable in all but three of its twenty years by 1993.
 Brooks Brothers continually underperformed.